 2. Inspect the cyclops.

 Upon seeing the cyclops, watch enthusiasts will know in an instant that it’s a Rolex.
-While some watch brands have tried copying it, but only a true Rolex cyclops lens will magnify the date by 2.5x the normal size.
+While some watch brands have tried copying it, only a true Rolex cyclops lens will magnify the date by 2.5x the normal size.
 Furthermore, the magnifier is centred above the number.
 This is not the case for a lot of fake watches.

 But be careful.
 Some imitators have found a workaround to this.
 What they do is they print the date in a bigger font to make it imitate the magnified version of authentic watches.
-Try to peek the date from the side to avoid this trap.
+Try to peek at the date from the side to avoid this trap.

 3. Check the caseback.